Azure/Vector-Search-AI-Assistant/README.md

-# Vector Search & AI Assistant for Azure Cosmos DB
+# Vector Search & AI Assistant for Build Modernize AI Apps

 This solution is a series of samples that demonstrate how to build solutions that incorporate Azure Cosmos DB with Azure OpenAI to build vector search solutions with an AI assistant user interface.
 The solution shows hows to generate vectors on data stored in Azure Cosmos DB using Azure OpenAI, then shows how to implment vector search capabilities using a variety of different vector capable databases available from Azure Cosmos DB and Azure.
 The solution also includes key concepts such as managing conversational context and history, managing tokens consumed by Azure OpenAI, as well as understanding how to write prompts for large language models such as ChatGPT so they produce the desired responses.